Skip to main content

 To enable Analog (old style DC, some vendors refer to this as dual mode) Operation select the appropriate entry from the drop-down list.

-decoder.
-Settings that have been changed by the user and have
+confirmed from the decoder.
+Settings that have been changed by the user and have not been

 this throughout the manual.